I'm married with two furbabies. I love music, old movies, and old TV shows.

 "Witchcraft" was recorded by Frank Sinatra in May 1957.
 It was composed by Cy Coleman and lyrics were added by Carolyn Leigh.
-It spent sixteen weeks on the charts, in the number twenty slot.
+It spent 16 weeks on the charts, in the number 20 slot.

 "Night and Day" is a song by Cole Porter.
-It is Porter's most popular contribution to the best songs of the twentieth century and has been covered by many artists.
+It is Porter's most popular contribution to the best songs of the 20th century and has been covered by many artists.

-Some films Night and Day has been heard in: The Gay Divorcee, Lady On A Train, Night And Day, Once Upon A Time In America, The Rocketeer, Jumanji, and What Women Want.
+Films this song has been heard in include: The Gay Divorcee, Lady On a Train, Night and Day, Once Upon a Time In America, The Rocketeer, Jumanji, and What Women Want.

 I love this song because, like it says, night and day my husband is the only one for me.